cityofcapetown/ds_code_challenge/README.md

 3. An answer to the questions:

     3.1.
 What is the median & 80th percentile time to complete each service request type across all suburbs for Urban Mobility?

-       * (each row in the dataset represent a service request).

     3.2.
-What is the median & 80th percentile time to complete each service request for the 3 suburbs identified in (2) for Urban Mobility? (each row represent a service request).
+What is the median & 80th percentile time to complete each service request for the 3 suburbs identified in (2) for Urban Mobility?

     3.3.
 Are there any significant differences in the median and 80th percentile completion times between the City as a whole (3.1) and the 3 suburbs identified in (3.2)?